TempFuser: Learning Agile, Tactical, and Acrobatic Flight Maneuvers Using a Long Short-Term Temporal Fusion Transformer: Methodologies

-A schematic illustration of the TempFuser is shown in Fig. \ref{fig:tempfuser}.
-We first configure long and short-term state trajectories to represent tactical and dynamical state transitions.
-The short-term dense temporal trajectory, $s^s_t \in \mathbb{R}^{n_s \times 33}$, is a state history of length $n_s$ with single-step resolution that includes the current state $x_t$.
-Since $s^s_t$ has the same time resolution as the environment, the dense state trajectory represents the dynamic state transition information.
-(Eq. \ref{eq:state_short}).
-On the other hand, the long-term sparse state trajectory, $s^l_t \in \mathbb{R}^{n_l \times 33}$, is a state history of length $n_l$ with multi-step resolution $\Delta t$ that includes the current state $x_t$.
-It has different state transitions from aircraft dynamics, representing overall maneuver-perspective features (Eq. \ref{eq:state_long}).
-In this study, we set $n_s\!=\!n_l\!=\!\Delta t\!=\!8$ to obtain trajectories of sufficient length to extract maneuver-level features.
+A schematic diagram of TempFuser is shown in Fig. \ref{fig:tempfuser}.
+We configure long short-term state trajectories to represent tactical and dynamical state transitions.
+The short-term dense trajectory $s^s_t \! \in \mathbb{R}^{n_s \! \times 33}$ is a state history of length $n_s$ with a single-step interval that includes the current state $x_t$.
+Since $s^s_t$ has the same time resolution as the environment, the dense trajectory represents the dynamic state transition information (Eq. \ref{eq:state_short}).
+On the other hand, the long-term sparse trajectory $s^l_t \! \in \mathbb{R}^{n_l \! \times 33}$ is a state history of length $n_l$ with multi-step interval $\Delta t$.
+It exhibits different state transitions from aircraft dynamics, containing the overall maneuver-level information (Eq. \ref{eq:state_long}).
+In this work, we set $n_s\!=\!n_l\!=\!\Delta t\!=\!8$ to observe long-term trajectories with sufficient maneuver-level features without extensive parameter search.

-To handle different temporal representations, $s^s_t, s^l_t$, we employ two LSTM-based input embedding pipelines.
+To handle the distinct temporal representations, we employ two LSTM-based input embedding pipelines.
 We first encode each temporal representation through a linear layer $\psi^i_{in} \in \mathbb{R}^{33 \times d}, i = \{l,s\}$ with ReLU nonlinearity.
 We then sequentially process each encoded trajectory feature with its corresponding LSTM.
-This generates hidden outputs for each trajectory, which we configure as a temporal input embedding (Eq. \ref{eq:lstm}).
-By employing two separate LSTMs, we incorporate the sequential relational inductive bias\cite{battaglia2018relational} associated with both dense and sparse state transitions into the input state trajectories.
+This generates hidden outputs for each trajectory, which we configure as a temporal transition embedding (Eq. \ref{eq:lstm}).
+By employing two individual LSTMs, we incorporate distinct sequential relational inductive biases\cite{battaglia2018relational} associated with both dense and sparse state transitions into the input embeddings.
 As a result, the agent extracts not only the instantaneous physical properties but also the comprehensive features of the maneuvers from observations.

 As all layers use the same layer size $d$, the two pipelines encode the input trajectories to long and short-term transition embeddings, $h_l \!\in\! \mathbb{R}^{n_l \!\times d}$ and $h_s \!\in\! \mathbb{R}^{n_s \!\times d}$, respectively.